-More than 4,000 athletes, Unified Partners and their families make up the foundation of Special Olympics Delaware.
+More than 4,200 athletes, Unified Partners and their families make up the foundation of Special Olympics Delaware.
 The organization provides families the opportunity to spend time together, learn from one another, and most importantly, feel accepted and respected.
-If you aren't already part of a team, find out how you can join one today.
+If you aren’t already part of a team, and out how you can join one today.

 Special Olympics Unified Sports® is an initiative that brings together Special Olympics athletes and unified partners (athletes without intellectual disabilities) on sports teams for training and competition.
-The matching of athletes and partners by age and ability is defined on a sport-by-sport basis, and includes team and indivdual sports as well as Young Athletes and Motor Activity Training Program participants.
-More information
+The matching of athletes and partners by age and ability is defined on a sport-by-sport basis, and includes team and individual sports as well as Young Athletes and Motor Activity Training Program participants.

 Special Olympics Delaware utilizes sports as a platform to create life-changing experiences for those involved or touched by our program.
-Through sports training and competition in 20 sports, more than 3,700 athletes with intellectual disabilities have proven that, given the chance, no disability is too great to overcome.
-You can earmark your donation to a specific programatic area within the organization, or you can make it in honor or memory of someone.
+Through sports training and competition in 19 sports, more than 4,200 athletes with intellectual disabilities have proven that, given the chance, no disability is too great to overcome.
+You can earmark your donation to a specific programmatic area within the organization, or you can make it in honor or memory of someone.
 Make an online donation today or you can donate by check.
+Special Olympics Delaware